2013 BCS National Championship Game

 In the aftermath of an Alabama 42 to 14 victory (with the score being 35 to 0 at one point in the game), the BCS National Championship game was considered by Sports Illustrateds Michael Rosenberg to have failed to live up to its hype despite dominating television ratings.
-Mark Schlabach of ESPN expressed the wish that a playoff system had been in place wherein Oregon or Florida would have played against Alabama.
+Mark Schlabach of ESPN.com expressed the wish that a playoff system had been in place wherein Oregon or Florida would have played against Alabama.
 Tom Coyne of Associated Press concluded that Alabama was more talented and physical with better preparation and execution of its game plan than Notre Dame.
 Specifically, inconsistent tackling, blown coverages, and porous defense were cited by Aaron Ellis of Forbes.com as major detriments to Notre Dame's efforts.

 With the win, Alabama won their second straight BCS championship, their third championship in four years, and their ninth AP championship overall.
-Alabama was the last team to become back-to-back champions until the Georgia Bulldogs in 2022 and 2023.
+Alabama was the last team to become back-to-back champions until the Georgia Bulldogs in 2021 and 2022.

+On November 22, 2016, Notre Dame was forced to vacate all games from the 2012 season, including this game, as a former student athletic trainer was revealed to have committed academic fraud by doing substantial course work for two players and impermissibly helping six others, rendering some of the players ineligible.